utiasASRL/boreas_vtr_wrapper/run_experiments_on_obelisk.md

 wait until it finishes.

-# Build and Install vtr_testing_radar (this package)
+# Build and Install boreas_vtr_wrapper (this package)

 Start a new terminal (**terminal 2**) and **enter the container**

 Use the following command to compile the code.

-NOTE: again, if you onlhy need to run radar-radar experiements then you only need to build `vtr_testing_radar`.
+NOTE: again, if you onlhy need to run radar-radar experiements then you only need to build `boreas_vtr_wrapper`.
 Use the `--packages-select` option of `colcon build` to do this

 ```
 source ${VTRSRC}/main/install/setup.bash # source the vtr3 environment
-cd ${VTRROOT}/vtr_testing_radar # go to where this repo is located
+cd ${VTRROOT}/boreas_vtr_wrapper # go to where this repo is located
-colcon build --symlink-install  --packages-select vtr_testing_radar
+colcon build --symlink-install  --packages-select boreas_vtr_wrapper
 ```

 wait until it finishes.